dstavis/tasterx/pull_request_template.md

 What does this PR do?
 * Please make a bulleted list

-How should this PR be tested?
+Where should the reviewer start?
 * Please make a bulleted list

 Anything else the reviewer need to know?